 The central controversy rests on a pending lawsuit against the voter initiative.
 Because the city’s original ordinance is now gone, but the voter initiative is still tied up in court, stakeholders believe Burien’s minimum wage has effectively plummeted to the Washington State baseline.

-One business owner who requested anonymity argues that the council cannot simply legislate away the ongoing confusion.
+An anonymous local business owner argues that the council cannot simply legislate away the ongoing confusion, making the following statement:

 Local Businesses Left in the Dark